 Q: What is a merchant account provider?

-Q: How do I choose a merchant account provider?
+Q: Why do small businesses need a merchant account provider?

-Q: How much does a merchant account cost?
+Q: How can a business choose the right merchant account provider?